aravindvcyber/event-forwarder/README.md

  "type": "CloudFormation Drift Detection Status Change" }
 ```

+## SAM cli local setup

+To be updated...

+## dynamodb local setup

+To be updated...

 This project is open to your generous contributions if you feel it will help other developers and also you could also solve the issues or bring new features with a Pull request.